 It’s true, TSH is an important messenger hormone.
 However this thyroid hormone is not actually produced within the thyroid.
 TSH is made in the pituitary which is an endocrine gland about the size of a pea that’s located deep within the brain.

 A far greater amount of TSH is released when the body needs to step up production of your thyroid hormones.
-For this reason, a high TSH result is usually due to hypothyroidism.
+For this reason, a high TSH result indicates a hypothyroid disorder.

 The ‘Test TSH First’ Strategy

 The Single TSH Test Is Not Enough

 Testing free T4 and T3 can tell you how much of these thyroid hormones are ‘free’ and available to the body.
 It also tells you how much T4 is converting to the more potent T3.
-Low T3 can be due to under conversion and only a check of both free T4 and free T3 will reveal if this is a problem.
+Low T3 indicates poor peripheral conversion of T4 to T3.

 WHY Test ‘Reverse T3’ (What Does This Tell You)?